shachar700/3D-Models-automaton/README.rst

 * TF2
 * HLMV (included as a part of TF2)
 * Python 2.6+
+* pip install numpy
 * pip install pillow
+* pip install poster
-* pip install SendKeys
+* pip install pypiwin32
 * pip install wikitools
-* pip install pypiwin32
-* pip install numpy

-If you want to upload automatically, you need

-* pip install poster

 If you have trouble with pip, install the Microsoft Visual C++ compiler.